kjmath/portfolio/_projects/modeling-emission.md

 <figcaption>The agreement between the radiant intensity spectra for the Avital et al. experimental results and the developed model results is generally good, although the 4.3 &#956;m CO<sub>2</sub> emission band peaks at slightly different values and at slightly different wavelengths between the data and model.</figcaption>

 The agreement between the model and the Avital et al. experimental radiant intensity spectra is good.
-The model performs especially well for the 1.87 &#956;m H<sub>2</sub>O band, the 2.7 &#956;m combined CO<sub>2</sub> and H<sub>2</sub>O, and the 3.5 &#956;m HCl band.
+The model performs especially well for the 1.87 &#956;m H<sub>2</sub>O band, the 2.7 &#956;m combined CO<sub>2</sub> and H<sub>2</sub>O band, and the 3.5 &#956;m HCl band.
 Some of these bands were not visible in the radiant intensity data or model results for the SF4 - SF7 static fires shown in the previous section due to the low temperatures and small size scales of those plumes.
 The model over-predicts the 4.3 &#956;m CO<sub>2</sub> peak radiant intensity by 19%.
 The center of the 4.3 &#956;m CO<sub>2</sub> band between the model and Avital et al. measurement also differs, with the model predicting the band center near 4.31 &#956;m and the data showing the center near 4.37 &#956;m.

-It should also be noted that the Avital et al. plume had a peak radiant emission that was up to three orders of magnitude larger than the emission from the small end-burning motors discussed in the previous section.
+It should also be noted that the Avital et al. plume had a peak radiant emission that was over three orders of magnitude larger than the emission from the small end-burning motors discussed in the previous section.
 The developed radiant emission model performs reasonably well for the Avital et al. plume and the small end-burning plumes, which demonstrates the model's robustness for modeling plumes spanning multiple orders of magnitude of radiant emission.